seangllghr/makepaper/README.md

 #### `title`, `subtitle`, and `short-title`

-The `title` field is required for the currently-implemented HTML-based APA template.
-The template additionally supports the optional `subtitle` and `short-title` fields; the `subtitle` is set on a separate line in title blocks, while the `short-title` field is used for the short-block header and running head.
+The `title` field is required for both current templates.
+The template additionally supports the optional `subtitle`, `running-head` and `short-title` fields; the `subtitle` is set on a separate line in title blocks, while the `short-title` and `running-head` fields are used for the short-block header and running head.
 All three are strings.

 #### `author`